-What is the Exchange database mandatory error?
+What is the exchange database mandatory error?

 Exchange servers 2016 and 2019 are considered to be the updated versions of the legacy systems and many businesses are migrating to Exchange 2016 and 2019 to take advantage of the new features and stay up to date with security patches.
 However, when you upgrade Exchange 2013 to 2016 or 2019, you might encounter the following error messages.